jessecambon/tidygeocoder/README.md

 Contributions to the tidygeocoder package are welcome.
 File [an issue](https://github.com/jessecambon/tidygeocoder/issues) for bug fixes or suggested features.
-If you would like to contribute code such as adding support for a new geocoder service, reference the [developer notes](https://jessecambon.github.io/tidygeocoder/articles/developer_notes.html) for instructions and documentation.
+If you would like to contribute code such as adding support for a new geocoding service, reference the [developer notes](https://jessecambon.github.io/tidygeocoder/articles/developer_notes.html) for instructions and documentation.